-Le Chéile has in place a procedure for the recruitment and selection of a Board Member, which is included in the BOM manual.
-The existing members of the Board identify and try to fill the gaps in skills and experience when appointing new members.
-On appointment all new members of the board receive induction training and documentation to familiarise themselves with the company's operations, management and governance structure.
+Le Chéile has in place a procedure for the recruitment and selection of a Director, which is included in the Board handbook.
+The existing Directors on the advice of the Governance subcommittee identify and fill the gaps in skills and experience when appointing new Directors.
+On appointment all new Directors receive induction training and documentation to familiarise themselves with the company's operations, management and governance structure.